Active Darcy's Law

-To model active nematic fluids within a complex geometry, we employ active-nematic Multi-Particle Collision Dynamics (AN-MPCD; see \sctnSI{sctn:mpcd}), a recent mesoscopic method~\cite{kozhukhov2022}.
-AN-MPCD simulates linearized fluctuating nematodynamics with isotropic viscosity and elasticity~\cite{Hijar2019}, and activity $\act$ modelled via local multi-particle force dipoles~\cite{kozhukhov2023-ANSig} with a resulting active length scale $\actleng$. \correctText{}{The corresponding continuum equations correspond to low Reynolds number flows with linearized nematic elasticity and an active stress term \cite{doostmohammadi2018active,shendruk2017dancing}.} We focus on \correctText{}{flow-aligning nematics with} extensile activity \correctText{.
-A channel geometry models well-defined experimental set-ups~[57].
-We apply an externally}{and a weak external} pressure gradient $\left(\grad P\right)\cdot\hat{x} = -G$ (\correctText{ \mbox{\figSI{fig:schematic}}a}{\fig{fig:passFlow}a}), which breaks the directional symmetry \correctText{expected in}{of} bacterial turbulence~\cite{wensink2012meso}. \correctText{Unless }{Values are reported in MPCD units (\sctnSI{sctn:params}) and unless} otherwise stated, \correctText{the pressure-gradient is}{} $\G=0.011$ and $\act=0.08$ ($\actleng \simeq 11$)\correctText{ with all values reported in MPCD units (\S SI~2)}{}.
+While individual swimming bacteria move with polar self-propulsion, their dipolar hydrodynamic and head-tail-symmetric steric interactions are nematic, making active nematics an appropriate minimal model~\cite{Baskaran2008,saintillan2015,peshkov2014}, in agreement with experiments~\cite{Nishiguchi2017,li2019,Peng2021,Liu2021density}.
+To model active nematic fluids within a complex geometry, we employ active-nematic Multi-Particle Collision Dynamics (AN-MPCD~\cite{si}), a recent mesoscopic method~\cite{kozhukhov2022}.
+AN-MPCD simulates linearised fluctuating nematodynamics with isotropic viscosity and elasticity~\cite{Hijar2019}, and activity $\act$ modelled via local multi-particle force dipoles~\cite{kozhukhov2023-ANSig} The competition between elasticity and activity results in an active length scale $\actleng$ (\figSI{1}).
+The corresponding continuum equations correspond to low Reynolds number flows with linearised nematic elasticity and an active stress term \cite{doostmohammadi2018active,shendruk2017dancing}.
+Systems of motile bacterial exhibit density fluctuations~\cite{Zhang2010,liu2021}, as does the particle-based AN-MPCD approach (\figSI{2}), in contrast to continuum models that assume incompressibility.
+We focus on flow-aligning nematics with extensile activity $\act$ and a weak external forcing $-\G=\left(\grad P\right)\cdot\hat{x}$ due to a pressure gradient $\grad P$ down the channel $\hat{x}$ (\fig{fig:passFlow}a), which breaks the directional symmetry of bacterial turbulence~\cite{wensink2012meso}.
+Values are reported in MPCD units~\cite{si} and unless otherwise stated, $\G=0.011$ and $\act=0.08$ $\actleng \simeq 10$).
+All other parameters are chosen to match previous studies characterising the numerical approach~\cite{kozhukhov2022}.
 AN-MPCD is ideal for simulating active flows around randomly-placed off-lattice obstacles with a broad distribution of voids.
-The active fluid and \correctText{impermeable, immobile, circular obstacles}{porous medium} are confined within a 2D channel of height \correctText{}{$h=30$ and channel length $L=150$} with impermeable, no-slip walls with free nematic anchoring (\correctText{\mbox{\figSI{fig:schematic}}c}{\fig{fig:passFlow}a})\correctText{}{, which models well-defined experimental set-ups~\cite{anbari2018microfluidic}}.
-The \correctText{isotropic porous medium is characterized by}{porous medium is formed of impermeable, immobile, circular obstacles of radius $R=2$ with the same boundary conditions as the walls, producing isotropic} porosity $\por\in[0.67,1.0]$, where $\por=1.0$ is an empty channel and $0.67$ is likely to be impermeable (\sctnSI{sctn:setup}). \correctText{}{The random obstacles are homogeneously distributed (\fig{fig:passFlow}a) but overlaps are not permitted.} Components of the velocity field $\vel\left(x,y;t\right) = \vx\hat{x} + \vy\hat{y}$ are averaged temporally $t$, longitudinally $x$ and/or transversely $y$, denoted as $\av{\cdot}_{x,y,t}$\correctText{, where subscripts are averaged}{} to find flow profiles and global fluxes.
+The active fluid and porous medium are confined within a 2D channel with height$h=30$ and length $L=150$ with impermeable, no-slip walls with free-nematic anchoring (\fig{fig:passFlow}a), which models well-defined experimental set-ups~\cite{anbari2018microfluidic}.
+Finite-size effects (\figSI{3}) and alternative anchoring conditions (\figSI{4}) are considered in the supplementary materials.
+The porous medium is formed of impermeable, immobile, circular obstacles of radii $R=2$ with the same boundary conditions as the walls, producing isotropic porosity $\por\in[0.67,1.0]$, where $\por=1.0$ is an empty channel and $0.67$ is likely to be impermeable~\cite{si}.
+The random obstacles are homogeneously distributed (\fig{fig:passFlow}a) but overlaps are not permitted.
+Components of the velocity field $\vel = \vx\hat{x} + \vy\hat{y}$ are averaged temporally $t$, longitudinally $x$ and/or transversely $y$, denoted as $\av{\cdot}_{x,y,t}$ to measure flow profiles and global fluxes.